 For example, the drug metformin is the first-line treatment type 2 diabetes because it can activate certain metabolic pathways to both decreases glucose synthesis and increase glucose uptake by cells, by increasing insulin sensitivity.

 Currently, it is estimated that 500 million adults which is around 10% of the worldwide adult population is living with diabetes. although this number is expected to increase in the future.

+If more people become aware of and avoid the lifestyle choices associated with diabetes we can slow down or even reverse this trend.
 It is also important to note that diabetes is an extremely complex and not fully understood disease, that scientists are still finding new information about every day.